KiandaBPM/docs/content/docs/platform/rules/general/expression-builder.md

 ## Expression functions

-All JavaScript expressions and functions can be used in the Expression builder to create the impact you want.
+All JavaScript expressions and functions can be used in the Expression builder to create the impact you want, see [Javascript expressions](/docs/low-code/javascript-expressions/) for more details.

 In addition to defining your own expressions there is a set list of expressions found under **References**, see table below for meaning.